English-Speaking Counselling And Therapy. In Berlin For You.

 Dominic is a gifted behavioral therapist who relies on a mix of practical and theoretical tools.

 Wonderful therapist!
 I made a lot of progress even in just two sessions together.
 Highly recommend.

 What is effective counselling?

 For many people, seeking assistance for mental distress can feel like a big step, making choosing the right counsellor extremely important.
-Yet with so many types of treatment available (approx. 400 different approaches!), trying to assess what might constitute effective support often involves a leap of faith.
+Yet with so many types of treatment available (around 400 different approaches!), assessing what effective support involves requires a leap of faith.

 With this in mind, the following outlines, at least from one perspective, what effective counselling might entail.
 In addition, it reflects the minimum that you’ll be able to expect from me in our work together:

 - knows how to build rapport quickly with distressed people

 - understands depression and how to lift it

 - helps immediately with anxiety problems including trauma or fear related symptoms

 - is prepared to give advice if needed or asked for